RobinDHVUB/Multi-Type-Ant-Colony/README.md

 - ```python experiment_3.py```
 - ```python experiment_4.py```

-It should also be noted that alternative implementations have been provided throughout the code with explanations stating their purpose and usage.
+It should also be noted that alternative implementations have been provided throughout the code with comments explaining their purpose and usage.